Bikeman868/OwinFramework.Middleware/OwinFramework.OutputCache/readme.md

-﻿# OWIN Framework No Found Middleware
+﻿# OWIN Framework Output Cache Middleware

 This middleware will improve the performance of your web site by capturing the output from downstream middleware and saving it in the Cache facility, then using the cached response